hocbigg/literature/extras/readings.md

 # Great Readings

-This document consists of great books or articles on [Field].
+This document consists of great books or articles on Literature.
 Some are here because there is a course covering the same material;
 some are just great books that you should read at some point in your career.